wongatron/calendar/13-schemadoc.md

 - Step 1: Let's create the football.db
 - Step 2: Let's write out the schema info in JSON
 - Step 3: Let's generate a static schema documentation site

 ### Step 1: Let's create the football.db

 First let's create the football.db itself.
-Pull in the `sportdb-models` gem and use the built-in "auto-migrate" method `SportDb.create_all` that will create all database tables.
+Pull in the `sportdb-models` library and use the built-in "auto-migrate" method `SportDb.create_all` that will create all database tables.
 Example: